voldgalf/FixitPy/docs/usage.rst

 .. warning::

-    ``sizes`` is not rigid, and the available image sizes with vary, with some exceptions.
+    ``sizes`` is not rigid, and the available image sizes will vary, with some exceptions.

 .. code-block:: python
     :linenos: